 Uniswap pulls from the trustwallet asset repository on github. https://github.com/trustwallet/assets Add your token icon to that repo and it will appear on the frontend and on info.

 Uniswap is compatible with any ERC-20 token in the Ethereum ecosystem.
 If you want your project to be searchable in their interface, you should seek to be added to a reputable token list or share a link to your token using query parameters.
 Once loaded via link, the token will be added to their interface.

 Another option is to open a request using github issues.

-The uniswap team makes no guarantees or provides any timeline.
+The Uniswap team makes no guarantees nor provides any timeline for such requests.
 Nor will the team ever charge or request funds.
-We’ve added many UX features to make it easier to share a new token with communities like local storage support and custom linking.
+We’ve added many UX features to make it easier to share a new token with communities - features such as local storage support and custom linking.
 Please make use of them.